 The purpose of SAE Baja is to engage students interested in engineering and business aspects regarding the SAE Baja competition.
 This club applies the engineering design process and skills learned in engineering courses to design and build an off-road, single-seater vehicle, but the organization is not exclusive to engineering majors — all are welcome!

 Society of Women Engineers (SWE)

 The Society of Women Engineers (SWE) is intended to empower women to achieve full potential in careers as engineers and leaders, expand the image of the engineering and technology professions as a positive force in improving the quality of life, and demonstrate the value of diversity and inclusion.
-We invite you to explore the values, principles, and priorities that guide our initiatives and learn how together, WE can continue to make a lasting impact on the future.
+The club participates in networking events, talk to professionals in industry, and attends workshops to improve their résumés, and also takes part in small engineering projects in the community.

 World Affairs Council

 World Affairs Council is a group for students interested in international issues.
 This club discusses world events, hosts interesting speakers, promotes study abroad on campus, and takes an international-themed bus trip in the spring.